 Public Hearings at Board Meetings

 Public Hearings are held as separate items of business on the agenda.
 Public Hearings are the public’s opportunity to present information and express their opinions to the County Board on a specific county issue.
-Prior to a Public Hearing being held, a Notice of Hearing must be published in the county’s official newspaper, the Northwoods Press.
+Prior to a Public Hearing being held, a Notice of Hearing must be published in the county’s official newspaper, the Park Rapids Enterprise.
 Notice is also posted on the county website.
 Public attending the hearing who wish to speak on the subject are requested to register, providing their name for the official record.

 Public Hearing Procedure: